 Located in northern Sonoma County in the Dry Creek Valley near Healdsburg, Dry Creek Peach & Produce is a small, family-run farm that prides itself on producing some of the best organic peaches in the world.
 All its fruit is organically grown, tree-ripened, hand picked, and hand packed.
 Its farm stand is open Wednesday, Friday, Saturday, and Sunday afternoon from July to mid-September (call ahead to confirm store hours).
 They grow a variety of peaches, as well as nectarines, plums, and pluots, and offer organic peach jam.

 Of course, the places mentioned above are just a few of the Sonoma County farms that welcome visitors.
 For more than 40 years, members of Sonoma County Farm Trails have opened their farms and ranches to the public.
 The group sponsors a number of agriculture-related events each year: for 2019 they're offering the Spring Tour: Blossoms, Bees and Barnyard Babies (April 27-28, 2019); the Gravenstein Apple Fair in Sebastopol (Aug.
-17-18, 2019); and the Fall Tour: Weekend Along the Farm Trails (dates TBA).
+17-18, 2019); and the Fall Tour: Weekend Along the Farm Trails (October 2019, dates TBA).
 And all year long you can follow a Farm Trails map to experience life on the farm.